Hardin Library provides a variety of services to help you succeed!

 Individual and group study/work space

 Hardin has individual and small group studies, as well as study carrels and tables.
-The 24-hour study is available to any UI-affiliated user who registers to use it.
+The 24-hour study is available to any UI-affiliated user with your hospital badge or Iowa ID card.

 Books and DVDs for entertainment or families